Xeno333/1042/docs/gameplay.md

 ### Pick

-Pick is made with three and two sticks for handle.
+Pick is made with three iron and two sticks for handle.

 ### Sword

-Sword is made with two iorn ingots for a blade and one stick for a handle.
+Sword is made with two iron ingots for a blade and one stick for a handle.